 Melting snow for water is a common practice so you don’t have to carry large amounts with you.
 Dig under the surface layer of snow to find fresher snow.
 Any water should be kept in insulated containers to keep it from freezing.
 Alternatively, you can put water containers in your sleeping bag, or at least between two people, while sleeping to keep them from freezing.

-Boil in the bag meals are great, but they do have the drawback of being inedible if your stove or your lighter fails.
+Boil-in-the-bag meals are great, but they do have the drawback of being inedible if your stove or your lighter fails.
 A flint is always handy for this reason, and it’s important to keep your stove well serviced and maintained.
 Don’t waste any hot water; you can keep it in bottles and use it as a hot water bottle or make a hot drink before bed.
+Also, make sure at least some portion of your calories can be consumed without cooking, in case you run out of fuel.

 Be sure to bring enough fuel as you will be using it to melt snow and cook.
 Liquid fuel stoves are a good idea when winter camping.
 They produce a more consistent heat output in cold temperatures and are much more serviceable in the field in the event of a failure.